ianxm/tracker/README.markdown

-note: date ranges for modifier commands (`set` and `rm`) default to `today`, but all other commands default to the full date range.  all reports begin by specifying the full date range examined.
+note: date ranges for modifier commands (`set` and `rm`) default to `today`, but all other commands default to the full date range.  all reports begin by specifying the duration of the date range examined.

-the `streaks` command lists runs of consecutive days with or without occurrences.  the full date range is from the first occurrence to the current day.
+this is the calendar view of the same data.  here you can easily see the runs of on and off days that were listed by the `streaks` output.

     > tracker cal watchedtv
     duration: 29 days from 2012-02-01 to 2012-02-29